Kaetram/Kaetram-Open/README.md

 ### Tilemap

 Kaetram is built with modularity in mind, as such, the client supports multiple tileset parsing.
-The tilemap can easily be constructed using [Tiled Map Editor](https://www.mapeditor.org/).
-Using our map parsing tool located in [`packages/tools/map/exportmap.ts`](packages/tools/map/exportmap.ts) you can easily export your creation to both the client and the server.
+The tilemap can easily be constructed using the [Tiled Map Editor](https://www.mapeditor.org/).
+Using our [map parsing](#map-parsing) tool, you can easily export your creation to both the client and the server.

 ### Map Parsing

-Once you finish modifying your map in [`packages/tools/map/data/`](packages/tools/map/data/) you can parse the map data by executing `yarn exportmap` inside the [`packages/tools/`](packages/tools/) directory.
+Once finished modifying your map in [`packages/tools/map/data/`](packages/tools/map/data/), you can parse the map data by executing `yarn exportmap` inside the [`packages/tools/`](packages/tools/) directory.

 Example command:

 ```console
 yarn exportmap ./data/map.json
 ```

-To build the current game map you can run
+To build the current game map, you can run

 ```console
 yarn map